techidaily/site-ai-voice-clone/source/_posts/2024-approved-top-5-udemy-subtitle-translation-tools-for-seamless-auto-translations.md

 ## Part 2\.
 How To Create Talking Video With Reliable Desktop Tool—Wondershare Virbo

  In the above sections, we have introduced the concept and importance of**talking photo videos** .
 Let's head to the part where you will know how you can create them with tools.
-One of the most straightforward methods to generate such talking photos is[Wondershare Virbo](https://virbo.wondershare.com/) .
+One of the most straightforward methods to generate such talking photos is [Wondershare Virbo](https://virbo.wondershare.com/) .
 Whether you want to market a product or deliver a presentation, using this tool is a good idea.

  With its AI-powered Talking Photo feature, you can bring life to your pictures.
 Not only can you make them move, but you can also add voice clips for a better and more engaging experience.
 You can count on this diversified tool with variating compatibility for integrating your pics with social media platforms.
 It even allows users to create such content online and offline.